emerging-welfare/ie-tools-test-on-India-b1/README.md

 spacy.py code is yet incomplete. (planned as Tool 2)

+The test data and stanford pretrained models used as defaut are available in the project.
+You will need to reach The Times of India annotated files by contacting to the team.

 ## References

 [1] [Stanford NER website](https://nlp.stanford.edu/software/CRF-NER.html)

 [2] [NLTK’s Stanford NER Library](https://www.nltk.org/_modules/nltk/tag/stanford.html)